${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Lg -Equivariant Multi-Agent Actor-Critic

 We below highlight several implementation considerations.
 More details are provided in the appendix.

-\textbf{SEGNN.} For our actor-critic architecture, we employ steerable ${\rm E}(3)$ equivariant GNNs (SEGNNs), a recently developed E3-MPNN model that has superior performance on supervised learning tasks in computational physics and chemistry \cite{brandstetter2022geometric}.
-SEGNNs split the input set of feature vectors into vertex feature vectors and edge feature vectors, $\bvec{f}^{\rm in}=(\bvec{f}^{\rm node},\bvec{f}^{\rm edge})$, which comprises so-called {\em steerable} feature vectors concatenated by $(2l+1)$-dimensional vectors with $l=0,1,...$, often representing properties of the nodes (i.e., vertices) and edges.
+\textbf{SEGNN.} For our actor-critic architecture, we employ steerable ${\rm E}(3)$ equivariant GNNs (SEGNNs), a recently developed E3-MPNN architecture that has superior performance on supervised learning tasks in computational physics and chemistry \cite{brandstetter2022geometric}.
+SEGNNs split the input set of feature vectors into vertex feature vectors and edge feature vectors, $\bvec{f}^{\rm in}=(\bvec{f}^{\rm node},\bvec{f}^{\rm edge})$, which comprises so-called {steerable} feature vectors concatenated by $(2l+1)$-dimensional vectors with $l=0,1,...$, often representing properties of the nodes (i.e., vertices) and edges.
 For example, in Cooperative Navigation, the node feature vector of agent $i$ is $\bvec{f}^{\rm node}_i=[\bvec{v}_i,\norm{\bvec{v}_i}, \bvec{a}_i,\norm{\bvec{a}_i},\rm node\_type]$, which is the concatenation of $(2l+1)$-dimensional vectors with $l\in\{0,1\}$.

 \textbf{Observability.} We adopt the paradigm of centralized training and decentralized execution, where the centralized critic can fully observe the state, while the local actors are observation-based with partial observability in general.
 For instance, in Cooperative Navigation, the velocities of other agents are not observable.

+Our method and experiments are restricted to memory-less, non-recurrent actor-critic architectures even under partial observability.
+This is because realizing group-equivariancy in recurrent neural networks needs further technical treatments, which is left for future work.

 To enforce uniform dimensionality required by SEGNN, we handle missing quantities for certain nodes due to partial observability by padding dummy vectors of zeros.